-An additional listing of emergency contacts can be found on CDCO's website at http://consumerdirectco.com/clientforms/
+An additional listing of emergency contacts can be found on Consumer Direct's website at http://consumerdirectco.com/Memberforms/

-Abuse, Neglect, and Exploitation
+Mistreatment, Abuse, Neglect, and Exploitation (MANE)

-While we want to concentrate on the positive aspects of the CDASS Program, there are factors you must consider in regards to your personal safety.
-Even if you have done everything you can to ensure the quality of your Attendants, there are times when you might encounter dangerous situations in relationship to your Attendants.
+While we want to concentrate on the positive aspects of the CDASS Program, there are factors you must consider regarding your personal safety.
+Even if you have done everything you can to ensure the quality of your Attendants, there are times when you might encounter dangerous situations while working with your Attendants.
 While such events are rare, you must consider the possibilities and take action to ensure your safety.